abdulmoizbhatti/abdulmoizbhatti/README.md

 # Moiz Bhatti

 Hi!
 Below you'll find the tools I am comfortable with and some projects I am particuarly fond of.
-I'm constantly maintaining, updating past projects, or building new ones to keep learning and growing.
+I'm constantly maintaining and updating past projects, as well as building new ones to keep learning and growing.

 ---